 - Proceeding To Ranks (Taxis Only) - The driver of a taxi shall, when plying for hire in any street and not actually hired:-

 - proceed with reasonable speed to one of the stands appointed by the Council;

 - if a stand, at the time of his arrival, is occupied by the full number of taxis authorised to occupy it, proceed to another stand;

-- on arriving at a stand not already occupied by the full number of taxis authorised to occupy it, park the taxi immediately behind the taxis already on the stand so as to face the same direction; and
+- on arriving at a stand not already occupied by the full number of taxis authorised to occupy it, park the taxi immediately behind the taxis already on the stand to face the same direction; and

-- from time to time when any other taxi immediately in front is driven off or moved forward cause his taxi to be moved forward so as to fill the place previously occupied by the taxi driven off or moved forward.
+- from time to time when any other taxi immediately in front is driven off or moved forward cause his taxi to be moved forward to fill the place previously occupied by the taxi driven off or moved forward.

 - Lost Property - Any property left in a taxi or private hire vehicle shall, within 24 hours, be taken by the driver, to the nearest Police Station.

 - Change Of Address - The driver shall give notice to the Council of any change of his/her address, during the period of the Licence, within seven days of such change taking place.

 - Notification of Arrest and Release - A licensed driver shall notify Licensing within 48 hours of an arrest and release, charge or conviction of any sexual offence, any offence involving dishonesty or violence and any motoring offence.